Change

 Wireless Access

 The law school’s wireless network is available throughout the law library.
-Guests who wish to access the wireless network should go to the circulation desk for an access card.
+Guests who wish to access the wireless network should go to the circulation desk for a wireless access card.